 Congratulations on passing your driving test!
-We know you can’t wait to get out on the road on your own, but you’re probably dreading how much new driver car insurance is going to set you back.
+We know you can’t wait to get out on the road on your own, but before you do, you'll need to look for your first car insurance.
+As a new driver, you’re probably dreading how much it's going to set you back.

 Why is Car Insurance so Expensive for New Drivers?

 Unfortunately it’s going to take a while to build on your new qualification and gain experience behind the wheel.
-Inexperienced drivers do tend to have more accidents, especially within the first 12 months of passing their driving tests.
-This makes new drivers a higher risk for insurers, hence the higher premiums.
-You probably have some strong opinions about the fairness of that, but we're here to help soften the blow as much as we can.
+This makes first time drivers a higher risk for insurers, hence the higher premiums.
+You probably have some strong opinions about the fairness of that, but Insure Your Motor will soften the blow as much as we can.

 We specialise in finding cheap insurance deals for young drivers and have contacts with a wide panel of insurance companies.
-If you’ve recently passed your test give us a try and see how much we can save you on your new driver car insurance.
+If you’ve recently passed your test give us a try and see how much we can save you on your first car insurance.

 It only takes a few minutes!

-Reducing the cost of insurance for new drivers
+Reducing the cost of insurance for first-time drivers

 Pass Plus driver training